HAPPY EARTH DAY!

 Bag Your Recyclables.

 Leave your recycling loose and free!
-Recyclables should never be bagged inside your bin except for plastic bags (bag your bags!) and shredded paper so they can be pulled out easier.
+Recyclables should never be bagged inside your bin except for shredded paper so it can be pulled out easier.
 Everything else should be loose in the bin so it can be sorted out by the equipment.

 Compostable items can be recycled, right?